-3.B.15 Emission Points AA-012, AA-013, and AA-014 are subject to and shall comply with all applicable requirements of the NESHAP for Stationary Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ, and the General Provisions, 40 CFR 63, Subpart A, as identified in Table 8 of Subpart ZZZZ.
+3.B.14 Emission Points AA-005 and AA-006 are subject to and shall comply with the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ and the applicable General Provisions, 40 CFR 63, Subpart A identified in Table 8 of Subpart ZZZZ.

-For purposes of this subpart, Emission Points AA-012 and AA-013 are considered existing, emergency, compression ignition (CI) stationary RICE at an area source of HAP emissions and shall comply with all applicable requirements of Subpart ZZZZ.
+For purposes of Subpart ZZZZ, these engines are considered existing, emergency, compression ignition (CI) stationary RICE located at an area source of HAP emissions.